sonv/Vevoicoinguon/7.typ

 Vĩnh Yên and Phúc Yên were still free zones.
 Boats from Tuyên Quang to Việt Trì often traveled at night to avoid French aircraft.
-There were complaints about the Public Security checkpoint at the Việt Trì landing.
+There were complaints about the Trạm kiểm soát của Công an at the Việt Trì landing.

 One rainy night,